Pre-departure guide for international students

 Visa and MasterCard are the two main credit cards accepted by most major businesses.
 American Express is accepted, although not as widely.
 Your existing Visa or MasterCard may be accepted in Canada, but be sure to check with your bank beforehand and be aware of exchange rates and any foreign transaction fees.

 In Canada, automatic banking machines (ABMs) are numerous and easy to find.
 They are located in most shopping centres, tourist attractions and banks, as well as in some convenience stores and gas stations.
 Most ABMs are operated by a major bank.
-You can withdraw cash from ABMs not operated by your own bank, but a fee between CAD 1 to CAD 2.50 will be charged for withdrawal from a local account, more from a foreign bank.
+You can withdraw cash from ABMs not operated by your own bank, but a small fee will be charged for withdrawal from a local account, more from a foreign bank.
 Inquire about international withdrawal fees from your home bank before attempting to use your ABM card in Canada.

 All ABMs can be used for cash withdrawals.
 To access other banking functions like deposits, paying bills, printing account statements and transfers between accounts, you must use an ABM associated with your own banks.